K-Sato1995/gatsbyBlog/content/posts/My-Journey-of-Go-①-(Functions,-Variables)/index.md

 ---
-title: My Journey of Go ① (Functions, Variables)
+title: "My Journey of Go ① (Functions, Variables)"
 description: My Journey of Go is a collection of posts about what I learned from A Tour of Go.
 I made this series to solidify my knowledge about Go language.
 slug: my-journey-of-go-functions-variables
 date: 2018-09-23